martenframework/marten/docs/docs/models-and-databases/queries.md

 puts qset                                       # the query set is evaluated
 ```

-In the above example the two filters are simply chained without these resulting in database hits.
+In the above example, the two filters are simply chained without these resulting in database hits.
 The query set is only evaluated when the actual records need to be printed.

-Query set are **iterable**: they provide the ability to iterate over the resulting records (which will also force the query set to be evaluated when this happens):
+Query sets are **iterable**: they provide the ability to iterate over the resulting records (which will also force the query set to be evaluated when this happens):

 ```crystal
 qset = Article.filter(title__startswith: "Top") # the query set is not evaluated